sharktacos/VFX-software-prefs/Nuke/README.md

-Place contents in your $HOME/.nuke directory folder.
-That's your Z drive.
+Place contents in your $HOME/.nuke directory folder (if at the school lab that's your Z drive).
 Note that this folder is hidden by default.